tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

 #### Low-priority compute nodes

-Azure Batch now offers low-priorty compute nodes to reduce the cost of Batch workloads.
+Azure Batch now offers low-priority compute nodes to reduce the cost of Batch workloads.
 Low-priority VMs make new types of Batch workloads possible by providing a large amount of compute power that is also economical.

 There are several changes to the REST API for low-priority nodes: